Rashid-Ahmed/Named-Entity-Recognition/README.md

 # Named Entity Recognition

-This is a Github repository to train Named Entity Recognition models.
+This is a Github repository to finetune Named Entity Recognition models.

 ## Usage